 “The teachers help us a lot with our struggles in our work.” – William, Year 6

 Class sizes range from 15 – 30 and the average class size is currently 25.
-We have the equivalent of 5 full time teachers plus 4 excellent Teaching Assistants.
+We have the equivalent of 2 full time and 3 part time teachers plus 6 excellent Teaching Assistants.

 Our exam results are consistently good and often outstanding, as validated by recent Ofsted inspections.
 Ofsted rated us as “Good” overall with outstanding leadership & management and behaviour and safety in March 2017 and SIAMS (Statutory Inspection of Anglican and Methodist Schools) rated us as outstanding in all areas in October 2016.